-Paint roller or sponge (for booking)
+Paint roller or sponge (for the booking process)

-Sharp utility knife
+Sharp utility knife with extra blades

 Bucket (or paint tray if using a paint roller) of clean water